 The S34C guitar is a laminate guitar that won’t be prone to climate changes and environmental damage the same way solid tonewoods are.
 It can be played in outdoor venues, for street playing, and even at a bonfire at the beach.
 You may have to re-tune your guitar when using it in various conditions or when storing it at home.

 Hardware/Electronics You’ll Need:

 The Jasmine is one of our 5 picks available for under 100 bucks and when you purchase it alone you’ll have to start from scratch in accumulating the essential accessories.
 But, you can always throw in a little bit more cash to get the guitar as a starter bundle.
-However, if you already own a tuner and need a case, or you’d like to research all the extras you might need, then check out our list for a full rundown on the must-haves!
+However, if you already own a tuner and need a case, or you’d like to research all the extras you might need, then check out our list for a full rundown on the must-have guitar accessories.
 For beginners, running by the optional accessories mightn’t be a bad idea!

 - Extra steel strings

 - Capo (optional)

 - Metronome (optional)

 - Great sound and projection